ncatlab/nlab-content/pages/0/8/5/2/2580/content.md

 More generally one can study generalized differential $k$-forms in local coordinates they look like $\sum f_\alpha dx^{\alpha_1}\wedge \cdot \wedge dx^{\alpha_k}$.
 Usually they are called **currents**.
 They are useful e.g. in the study of higher dimensional residua in higher dimensional complex geometry (cf. *Principles of algebraic geometry* by Griffiths and Harris) and in geometric measure theory (cf. the monograph by Federer).

 Sometimes one considers larger spaces of distributions, where worse singularities than in Schwarz theory are allowed.
 Most well known are the theory of [[hyperfunction]]s and the theory of **Coulombeau distributions**.

+#### Distributions from nonstandard analysis

 Distributions can be alterantively described using [[nonstandard analysis]], see there.

 ## Literature

+See also [[hyperfunction]] and references therein.

 * [[I. M. Gel'fand]], G.E.
 Shilov, _Generalized functions_, 1&#8211;5 , Acad.
 Press  (1966&#8211;1968) transl. from &#1048;. &#1052;. &#1043;&#1077;&#1083;&#1100;&#1092;&#1072;&#1085;&#1076;, &#1043;. &#1045;. &#1064;&#1080;&#1083;&#1086;&#1074; &#1054;&#1073;&#1086;&#1073;&#1097;&#1077;&#1085;&#1085;&#1099;&#1077; &#1092;&#1091;&#1085;&#1082;&#1094;&#1080;&#1080;, &#1074;&#1099;&#1087;.
 1-3, &#1052;.:&#1060;&#1080;&#1079;&#1084;&#1072;&#1090;&#1075;&#1080;&#1079;, 1958; 1: &#1054;&#1073;&#1086;&#1073;&#1097;&#1077;&#1085;&#1085;&#1099;&#1077; &#1092;&#1091;&#1085;&#1082;&#1094;&#1080;&#1080; &#1080; &#1076;&#1077;&#1081;&#1089;&#1090;&#1074;&#1080;&#1103; &#1085;&#1072;&#1076; &#1085;&#1080;&#1084;&#1080;, 2: &#1055;&#1088;&#1086;&#1089;&#1090;&#1088;&#1072;&#1085;&#1089;&#1090;&#1074;&#1072; &#1086;&#1089;&#1085;&#1086;&#1074;&#1085;&#1099;&#1093; &#1086;&#1073;&#1086;&#1073;&#1097;&#1077;&#1085;&#1085;&#1099;&#1093; &#1092;&#1091;&#1085;&#1082;&#1094;&#1080;&#1081;, 3: &#1053;&#1077;&#1082;&#1086;&#1090;&#1086;&#1088;&#1099;&#1077; &#1074;&#1086;&#1087;&#1088;&#1086;&#1089;&#1099; &#1090;&#1077;&#1086;&#1088;&#1080;&#1080; &#1076;&#1080;&#1092;&#1092;&#1077;&#1088;&#1077;&#1085;&#1094;&#1080;&#1072;&#1083;&#1100;&#1085;&#1099;&#1093; &#1091;&#1088;&#1072;&#1074;&#1085;&#1077;&#1085;&#1080;&#1081;
 * V. S. Vladimirov, _Generalized functions in mathematical physics_.
 Moskva, Nauka 1980, Mir 1979; _Equations of mathematical physics_, Mir 1984